 How long should an English lesson be?

-Keep lessons short.
-20 minutes of lesson plus 5 minutes to arrive with greetings and 5 minutes for a biscuit and to leave.
-As you get better at playing with toddlers in English, you’ll be able to expand to 30 minutes, with 5 each side for coming and going.
+Keep English lessons for toddlers short.
+Twenty minutes of play should be enough, plus five minutes for arrivals with greetings and five minutes for a biscuit and to leave.
+As you get better at playing with toddlers in English, you’ll be able to expand to thirty minutes, with five on each side for coming and going.

 Your comments are welcome

-Please leave lots of comments in the box below, we can exchange ideas !
+Please leave lots of comments in the box below, and we can exchange ideas!

-And check out my Toddlers Report if you want lots more fun ideas.
+And check out my Report if you want more fun ideas for your English lesson for toddlers.
 I recommend you add on the stories too (optional).

 Shelley Ann Vernon, Teaching English Games